Hila687/Loan-Manegement/README.md

 Bracha Kalagi

-📄 License
+License

-Internal academic project — no external licensing currently applied.
+This is an academic project.
+No external license is currently applied.